mauno-j-ronkko/sharkC64/docs/roadmap/future.md

 # Future plans

 ### Next release
-- Byte arrays with two dimensions
+- Variable declaration to functions

 ### Backlog
-- Improvements to functions
+- More improvements to functions
 - More data types
 - Computational operators including multiplication and division
 - Support for floating point values